gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 ### !end-challenge

 ## Who Is Responsible
-We have introduced the terms acquisition strategy and contracting strategy.
-So the question you may be asking now is who is responsible?
-Before we dive into the authority and responsibility of implementation we want to emphasize that: **everyone on the acquisition team is**.
-Remember no one person delivers, we need the support of all functions.
+So now you know the difference between an acquisition strategy and a contracting strategy.
+But who’s responsible?

+The answer: **everyone on the acquisition team.** No one person delivers - we succeed only with comprehensive functional support from all team members.

-That being said, identifying who has lead responsibility or who has authority to make decisions is very important for everyone to understand.
+That being said, identifying and understanding who has lead responsibility and/or authority to make decisions is very important.

 | |Acquisition|Contracting|
 |---|---|---|
 |Authority|[DoD Instruction (DoDI) 5000.02](https://www.esd.whs.mil/Portals/54/Documents/DD/issuances/dodi/500002p.pdf?ver=2020-01-23-144114-093) assigns the program manager responsibilities to: plan acquisition programs, prepare programs for key decisions, execute approved acquisition and product support strategies, and employ a thoughtful, innovative, and disciplined approach to program management in accordance with DoD Directive (DoDD) 5000.01, based on the authority in Sections 113 and 133 of Title 10, U.S. Code (U.S.C.).<br><br>DoDI 5000.02 establishes the AAF pathways, each with their own policy and program manager  responsibilities for managing acquisition programs.<br><br>The Milestone Decision Authority (MDA) or Decision Authority (DA), based on the AAF pathway, is the program decision authority and can tailor oversight and decision levels based on the characteristics of the capability being acquired.
 For certain types/values of programs, decision authority cannot be delegated.|The authority for a contracting officer is based in U.S. Code (U.S.C.).
 41 U.S.C.
 1702(b)(3)(G) requires agency heads to establish & maintain a procurement career program, including the selection, appointment, and termination of appointment of contracting officers.
 This authority flows through each service through contracting leadership positions.<br><br>The Federal Acquisition Regulation (FAR) provides details as to the qualifications required to hold a warrant.<br><br>Above certain dollar values, Contracting Officers have to complete reviews and obtain approvals before negotiating or entering into contracts|
 |Responsibility|Typically the program manager is responsible for leading efforts to create the acquisition strategy.|Typically the contracting officer & contract specialist team will be responsible for leading efforts to create the contract strategy.|

-We find that it’s helpful to understand where the authority for acquisition and contracting comes from to inform responsibility and leadership roles for the tactical level team.
+It’s helpful to understand where the authority for acquisition and contracting comes from to inform responsibility and leadership roles for the tactical level team.

 To reiterate, because this part is so important: **everyone on the acquisition team is responsible for supporting both the acquisition and contract strategy planning**.
 Remember no one person delivers, we need the support of all functions.

 ## Why is the Acquisition Strategy Important?

 When in doubt, ‘insert Dilbert comic.’

 ![Dilbert Strategy](__images/12_dilbert.png)